Solemnization/Registration of marriage under Foreign Marriage Act, 1969

 At least one of the prospective bride or bridegroom must be an Indian national and a legal resident within the jurisdiction of the Consulate.
 If any one of prospective bride or bridegroom is not an Indian national, a No Objection Certificate from the concerned authority or an affidavit declaring his/her marital status and willingness to marry an Indian national, duly attested by the concerned authority need to be submitted.
 Three witnesses who are Indian nationals must be physically present along with the prospective bride and bridegroom at the time of submission of notice of intended marriage.

-Completed "Misc.
-Services" application forms with one passport size photo affixed in the box.
+- Completed application form for "Solemnization/Registration of marriage" with one passport size photo affixed in the box.

 2. Advertisement of intended marriage